Founder & Lead Editor

 Style and Versatility

-Here’s the thing about the Cumulus 27: it cleans up nice.
-ASICS has nailed a "classic, modern fusion aesthetic."
-It looks like a running shoe, no doubt, but it doesn't scream it.
-The design is clean, the lines are fluid, and the colorways range from your standard athletic brights to more sophisticated, muted tones that wouldn't look out of place with a pair of jeans or chinos.
+The Cumulus 27 cleans up nicely.
+ASICS nails a “classic, modern” look.
+It’s clearly a running shoe, but it doesn’t scream it.
+The design is clean, the lines are fluid, and the colorways range from bright to more muted tones that work with jeans or chinos.

 This understated style makes its versatility a key selling point.
 It's not just a one-trick pony for your daily miles.
 The shoe is perfectly at home during daily urban wear and walking, where its comfort is a massive benefit.
 You could easily wear it for a casual day at the office or for general gym workouts and light cross-training.
 It's a shoe that says "I'm active" without looking overly technical or aggressive.